Mojo0G/DSACheck/LeetCode/Easy/Two Sum/NOTES.md

           Two Sum

-          - Summary: This algorithm uses a hashmap (dictionary in Python) to efficiently find two numbers in a list that add up to a target value.
-It iterates through the input list, checking for each number if its complement (target - number) exists in the hashmap.
-If found, it returns the indices of the two numbers; otherwise, it adds the current number and its index to the hashmap and continues.
-If no solution is found after iterating through the entire list, it returns an empty list.
+          - Summary: This function uses an unordered_map (hash table) to efficiently find pairs of numbers that sum to a target value.
+It first populates the hash table with each number in the input array and its index.
+Then, it iterates through the array again, checking if the complement (target - current number) exists in the hash table.
+If found and the complement's index is different from the current number's index, it returns the indices of the pair.
+Otherwise, it returns an empty vector indicating no such pair exists.

-          - Time Complexity: O(n) because the algorithm iterates through the input list once.
-Hashmap lookups are on average O(1).
+          - Time Complexity: O(n) because the algorithm involves two iterations through the input array, each taking linear time.
+The hash table lookups have an average time complexity of O(1).
-          - Space Complexity: O(n) because in the worst-case scenario, the hashmap will store all the numbers from the input list.
+          - Space Complexity: O(n) because the space used by the unordered_map (hash table) is proportional to the number of elements in the input array in the worst case.